CodePushGo/website/src/content/blog/en/capacitor-changelog-management-ultimate-guide.md

 - Update authentication flow (commit: `8f4d89b`)
 ```

-> "Capgo is a must have tools for developers, who want to be more productive.
+> "CodePushGo is a must have tools for developers, who want to be more productive.
 Avoiding review for bugfix is golden." - Bessie Cooper

 ## Changelog Automation Tools